 Operating revenues

-• Transit fares are estimated to decreased by 13.7%, as compared to the 2021 forecast, primarily due to the fare reductions implemented on November 22, 2021.
+• Transit fares are estimated to remain flat, as compared to the 2022 forecast.
 The chart below illustrates the history of regional transit services on the Highway 82 Corridor and I-70 Corridor for rides and fares collected.

 Grant revenues